hpi-swa/smalltalkCI/README.md

 - Runs on Travis' [container-based infrastructure][cbi] ([*"Builds start in seconds"*][bsis])
 - Supports Linux and OS X and can be run locally for debug purposes
 - Exports test results in the JUnit XML format as part of the Travis build log
+- Supports coverage testing and publishes results to [coveralls.io][coveralls]

 <a name="how-to-travis"/>